-Those are some of the types of nursing interview questions that you can expect to be asked at an interview.
+Those are some of the types of nursing interview questions that you can expect to be asked in an interview.
 Of course, the actual questions will be different for each hospital and healthcare facility but these give you a general idea of what to expect.

 Q25: What is your worst trait?